AlephAlpha/Nekomata/doc/Builtins.md

 Fail when the list is empty.

 The order used in this function is different from the one used in min and max.
-It can compare two arbitrary values, not just numbers or strings.
+It can compare two arbitrary values, not just numbers or chars.

 ### `concat` (`j`, `1 -> 1`)

-Concatenate a list of lists or a list of strings.
+Concatenate a list of lists or a list.

-If one item in the list is a string, the other items are converted to strings as well.
+If one item in the list is a number or a char, it is converted to a singleton list before concatenation.

 ### `unconcat` (`J`, `1 -> 1`)

-Split a list or a string into a list of lists or a list of strings.
+Split a list into a list of lists.

 If the argument is a number, it is converted to a range from 0 to that number minus 1.